WE USE SENIOR TALENT TO DRIVE RESULTS THAT HAVE IMPACT.

-Cathy is a partner and the president of All Told, the firm’s global integrated marketing offering.
+Cathy is a partner and the global president of All Told, the firm’s global integrated marketing offering.
 In her role, she focuses on evolving the agency’s capabilities into storytelling services critical for program success, and has oversight of the content, digital, creative, research and analytics teams.
 She brings 25 years of experience in all facets of branding, lead generation, public relations, strategic planning, employee engagement and executive communications, and has worked with clients such as Toyota, Lexus, Dignity Health, International Game Technology, The Economist, IZEA and Motorola, among others.

 Cathy began her tenure at Allison+Partners as general manager of the Phoenix office, where she quickly grew a team of three people into an office producing more than $5 million in annual revenue.
 In recognition of her accomplishments, she was named to PRWeek’s inaugural “Champions in PR” list.
 Passionate about volunteering and her work with nonprofit organizations, she served as the vice president of communications for the Junior League of Phoenix, cofounded the Power Lunch series with IABC to provide communications counsel to area nonprofits, and was previously a board member of the Phoenix Public Relations Society.
 Cathy served as an adjunct professor at Arizona State University, and led the development of the Professional Sales and Marketing standardized test for high school students in conjunction with the Arizona Skill Standards Commission.
 She received a Master’s of Business Administration, Bachelor of Science and Bachelor of Arts from the University of Nevada, Las Vegas, and is accredited by both the International Association of Business Communicators (IABC) and Public Relations Society of America (APR).